ON THIS PAGE

 How does the approval workflow handle multiple reviewers or approvers?

 Role-based permissions let you assign who prepares batches and who holds approval authority.
-The platform logs each step - preparation, review, and approval - with timestamps, supporting a structured audit trail regardless of how many people take part.
+The platform logs each step - preparation, review, and approval - with timestamps, supporting a structured audit trail regardless of how many people are involved.